aneojgurhem/ic2-crop-automation/README.md

 - Internet Card
 - OpenOS (Operating System)

-You will also need a Transvector Binder and Transvector Dislocator which requires some progression in Thaumcraft.
+Lastly, you need a Transvector Binder and Transvector Dislocator which requires some progression in Thaumcraft.
 However, it is not too deep and completely doable if you are already able to make EV circuits and epoxid.
 Transvector Dislocator can be found under "Thaumic Tinkerer" and requires the following prerequisites on the same tab: Transvector Interface and Smokey Quartz.
 You will also need to complete research on Mirror Magic under "Artifice."
 For more information, visit the Thaumcraft Research Cheatsheet at https://gtnh.miraheze.org/wiki/Thaumcraft_Research_Cheatsheet.

 # Building the Robot